Project Overview

 Arevalo JA, Vázquez-Medina JP.
 2018.
 The role of peroxiredoxin 6 in cell signaling.
 Antioxidants 7, 172.
 PMID: 30477202

-Hypoxia and oxidative stress tolerance
+Hypoxia tolerance

 Selected publications: